 Live With What You Have

->

-> Humans are creatures of extremes.
+Humans are creatures of extremes.
 Temperance is one such solution to this problem.
-Think about parts in your life where maybe you do too much.
+Think about parts in your life where you do too much.
 Social media, for example.
-Checking it too much can distract you from your life, and it the images and messages you find there can depress you.
+Checking it too much can distract you from your life, and the images and messages you find there can depress you.

 However, not having social media can make you feel isolated.
 A person with temperance would be one who checks social media on occasion, making sure that their job is accomplished by doing so.